TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualwan-P2SConnectivity-tsg/content-fixed-with-fresh-package-5.md

 The issue is fixed after the installation of a fresh User VPN Package.

-The problem could have been related to recent changes applied to the considered Virtual HUB?s P2S configuration, with client configuration not updated accordingly.
+The problem could have been related to recent changes applied to the considered Virtual HUB's P2S configuration, with client configuration not updated accordingly.

+Make sure customer is aware that any reconfiguration of P2S parameters will need reinstall of relevant new VPN client packages on clients' side.